 #20 Marvel at the Antim Monastery Bucharest

-A beautiful and serene monastery amongst the hustle and bustle, Antim Monastery is one of the peaceful and relaxing places to visit in Bucharest.
 Built in 1715, the Antim Monastery is accessed by walking through a tunnel under a bell tower.
 The church itself features an ornately carved wooden door and interior paintings that date to the early 1800s.
-There is also a small museum on site.

 #21 Walk Up to the Patriarchal Palace and Cathedral

-Sitting atop the small Dealul Mitropoliei Hill, the Romanian Orthodox Patriarchal Cathedral is a top Bucharest landmark.
 Officially named the Patriarchal Cathedral of Saints Constantine and Helena, it is the center of the Romanian Orthodox Church.

 Step inside to see the ornate iconostasis, stained-glass windows and colorful frescoes.
 Surrounding the church are grand buildings, including a museum and the Patriarchal Palace.
-Visitors can also take in the sweeping views of Bucharest and the People’s Palace from a small viewpoint near the small shop on the north side of the cathedral.

 #22 Enjoy the Radu Voda Monastery

 Radu Voda Monastery is a 16th century monastery tucked into a quiet neighborhood.
 While it feels a bit off the beaten track, it is busy with people who come to pray.
-Inside, visitors will find a glittering iconostasis, ancient relics and the founder’s tomb.
-Additionally, the grounds provide a sheltered oasis where you can take a rest.

 #23 Visit the Monuments at Parcul Carol I

 Designed as a French garden in 1900 and used for the 1906 Bucharest Exhibition, Park Carol I is one of the interesting places to see in Bucharest.
-The park features shaded paths, panoramic views, heaps of monuments and a couple museums.
-The most striking (and contentious) monument is the Nation’s Heroes Memorial and Mausoleum.

 Built in the 1960s to honor socialist militants and as a place of burial for leaders, the monument took on new meaning after the fall of Communism in Romania.
-Renamed the Nation’s Heroes Memorial, the mausoleum now hosts the remains of Romanian soldiers and a flame burns for the Unknown Soldier.
-Unfortunately, it is impossible to get close to the monument or visit the mausoleum; it’s guarded and entering any area of the memorial is strictly prohibited.

 #24 Stroll through Parcul Tineretului

-A favorite local park with intertwining paths, big trees and a large lake, visiting Tineretului Park is one of the fun activities in Bucharest.
 Popular with families, top attractions are the kids’ play areas and wide-open green spaces.
 The wide, paved paths are ideal for jogging and biking and the lake offers pedal boats for hire in the summertime.

 #25 Spend Time in a Bucharest Cemetery

-While not all travelers will put a cemetery on their list of things to visit in Bucharest, the cemeteries are peaceful and reverent places to spend some time.
-Dating to the mid-1800s, the Cimitirul Bellu Cemetery is the final resting place for many of Bucharest’s most famous and distinguished citizens.
+Dating to the mid-1800s, the Cimitirul Bellu Cemetery is the final resting place for many of the city’s most famous and distinguished citizens.
 Graves are marked with elaborate sculptures and decorative mausoleums.

-Interested visitors can also stop by the nearby Cemetery of Heroes of the Revolution of December 1989 (Cimitirul Eroii Revolutiei).
+You can also stop by the nearby Cemetery of Heroes of the Revolution of December 1989 (Cimitirul Eroii Revolutiei).
 The small but poignant cemetery celebrates those who died fighting against the Communist rule.

 #26 Sit in the Garden at Primaverii Palace

-The Primaverii Palace – also called the Ceausescu Palace or House of Ceausescu – was the luxurious residence where the dictator lived with his family in Bucharest.
 The interior of the 80-room abode is decorated with silk wallpaper and gold furnishings.
 Additionally, there is a pool, a sauna, a greenhouse and a garden with peacocks.

 Since the downfall of Ceausescu, the house has been preserved as a museum.
 Visitors can tour the home, including the palace study, the richly decorated living room and the underground bunker.

 However, those not keen on going inside can skip the tour and simply enjoy the palace garden.
-The entry takes you along a long hallway decorated with photographs of Ceausescu posing with (in)famous heads of government (like US President Nixon, Yugoslavia leader Tito and Saddam Hussein).
+The entry takes you along a long hallway decorated with photographs of Ceausescu posing with (in)famous heads of state (like US President Nixon, Yugoslavia leader Tito and Saddam Hussein).

 #27 Have Fun at Herastrau Park

-In fact, with the myriad of activities, you could easily spend an entire day at the park.
 Walking, bicycling and boating are top active adventures, but the park also boasts planned gardens, monuments, an outdoor museum, restaurants and bars.

 #28 Dive into the Past at Dimitrie Gusti Village

-A fascinating open air museum located within the Herastrau Park, Dimitrie Gusti National Village Museum is a re-created historic Romanian village.
 Similar to the ASTRA Open Air Museum in Sibiu, Dimitrie Gusti displays traditional houses, windmills and churches from various regions around the country.

 #29 Gaze at the Grand Arch de Triumph